BREAKING NEWS

 Link to FacebookShare to XShare to Email

-Police in California have made an arrest in connection with what they believe may have been the shooting deaths of six male victims at the hands of a serial killer.
+Police in California made an arrest in connection with what they believe may have been the shooting deaths of six male victims at the hands of one serial killer.

 Article continues below advertisement

-Police Chief Stanley McFadden said at a news conference that around 2 a.m. on Oct.
-15, officers in Stockton acting on tips stopped the vehicle of Wesley Brownlee, 43,as he drove around the city armed with a semi-automatic handgun, NPR reported.
+According to police Chief Stanley McFadden, around 2 a.m. on Oct.
+15, 2022, officers in Stockton acting on tips stopped the vehicle of Wesley Brownlee, 43, as he drove around the city armed with a semi-automatic handgun, NPR reported.

-Many of the shootings were caught on camera and allegedly showed the suspected killer wearing black during the crimes.
+Many of the shootings, the police chief said, were caught on camera and allegedly showed the suspected killer wearing black during the crimes.

-As FrontPageDetectives previously reported, the ambushed victims of varying races and ages were shot late at night or in the early morning while walking or out alone between July 8 and Sept.
-27, police said.
+As FrontPageDetectives previously reported, law enforcement officials said the ambushed victims of varying races and ages were shot late at night or in the early morning while walking or out alone between July 8 and Sept.
+27, 2022.

 Article continues below advertisement